For A Healthier Lifestyle

-In March 2020, when the pandemic was at its worst in most countries, everyone on the TCS HR team picked up the phone and personally spoke to all the 450,000+ associates to enquire about their well-being.
+In March 2020, when the pandemic was at its peak in most countries, every single person on the Tata Consultancy Services (TCS) HR team was busy making calls to each one of our then-450,000 employees to enquire about their well-being.

-“You are the first person who has called me … to simply ask me how I am and if I have access to basic necessities,” said an employee to the HR person that had called him during this initiative.
+“You are the first person who has called me to simply ask me how I am and if I have access to basic necessities,” said an overwhelmed employee to the HR executive that had called him during this initiative.
 It was a simple call but created for him a reassuring moment at a time of great uncertainty.
-TCS is all about its people and protecting their interest is an important part of our growth story in the last fifty years.
+TCS is all about people and protecting our associates’ interest has been an important part of our growth story over the past 50 years.

-In fact, TCS leaders and managers avoid using the term "employee" because it restricts the relationship to being "employed" for a specific job, removing the camaraderie and goodwill that naturally grows in an environment that we nurture by design.
-We prefer the word "associate," as it points to someone who collaborates and works for a common goal.
-This shift in perspective, by itself, places the associate’s needs, choices, and well-being at par with that of the organization.
+In fact, TCS leaders and managers avoid using the term employee because it restricts the relationship to being employed for a specific job, thereby removing from the picture the camaraderie and goodwill that grows naturally in an environment that we nurture by design.
+We prefer the word associate, as it points to someone who collaborates and works toward a common goal.
+This shift in perspective by itself places the associate’s needs, choices, and well-being at par with that of the organization.

 Holistic well-being programs within TCS promote a healthier lifestyle, offer work-life balance, and take into account emotional health.
-It is a known fact that when people are in a state of well-being at work, they are motivated to realize their potential, be productive and creative, build positive workplace relationships, take on responsibility, manage their time better, and make overall meaningful contributions.
+It is well-known that when people are in a state of well-being at work, they are motivated to realize their potential, be productive and creative, build positive workplace relationships, take on responsibility, manage their time better, and make meaningful contributions.

 At TCS, talent management and employee well-being go hand-in-hand.
-Focusing on wellness in the workplace improves employee health and happiness and makes for a more vibrant, energetic, engaged, and creatively attuned employee.
-Well-being at TCS focuses not only on employees being productive within the organization but contributing to communities and society at large.
+Focusing on wellness in the workplace improves employee health and happiness and makes for more vibrant, energetic, engaged, and creatively attuned employees.
+Well-being at TCS focuses not only on employees being productive within the organization, but also on their contribution to communities and society at large.

-The IT Industry has caught a lot of flak for its sedentary nature.
-So, long before it could become a problem statement affecting its associates, TCS decided to do something about it, over ten years ago.
+The IT industry has caught a lot of flak for the sedentary nature of its work.
+So, 10 years ago, long before this could become a problem affecting our associates, we decided to do something about it.